Beetle Adventure Racing

 Beetle Adventure Racing! is a racing game released for the Nintendo 64 in 1999.
-It was developed by Paradigm Entertainment along with EA Canada and published by Electronic Arts.
+It was developed by Paradigm Entertainment and EA Canada, and published by Electronic Arts.
 Each vehicle in the game is a Volkswagen New Beetle, which was released the previous year.
+The gameplay involves racing other players on unlocked tracks, finding and destroying crates, and collecting colored ladybugs while battling other players.
+The single-player championship offers three circuits and a secret bonus circuit with new vehicles and tracks available upon completion.

 In addition to its original release, the game was released in Australia as HSV Adventure Racing.
 This version replaced the Beetles with HSV VT models.